-In child loss, milestones are sharp knives to your heart — a reminder of what didn’t get to be.**

-**was**

-In child loss, milestones are sharp knives to your heart.
-A reminder of what didn’t get to be.
-Each life event makes the absence greater because you wonder what it would have been like if they were here.
-And so, this was not just another graduation; it was another milestone in loss.
+Each life event makes the absence more significant because you wonder what it would have been like if they were here.

 Milestones those first few years were the hardest.
-Austin passed when he was 14, just after he entered high school, so there so many major moments he missed out on.
+Austin passed when he was 14, just after he entered high school, so there so many significant moments he missed out on.

 Not seeing him drive was one for which the stinging lingered because we knew how much he looked forward to it.